-Choosing the Best Dog Bed for Chewers
+Choosing a Dog Bed for Chewers

 Selecting a dog bed for a chewer is a careful investment.
 Odds are you’ve already gone through a series of beds and a lot of frustration.
 You want this bed to last.
 Make sure you take some time for careful research.

 - Memory foam ISN’T chew-proof.
-If you have an older dog with arthritis, your odds of finding a chew-resistant, orthopedic bed aren’t high.
+If you have an older dog with arthritis, your odds of finding a chew-resistant orthopedic bed aren’t high.
 The cover needs to deter chewing to keep them away from that mattress.
 You may need to decide where your most significant concern lies: comfort or chewing.

-The Best Dog Beds for Chewers
+Best Dog Beds for Chewers

-If your dog is a chewer, they need a sturdy dog bed designed to prevent this bad habit.
+If your dog is a chewer, they need a sturdy dog bed to prevent this bad habit.
 You CAN consider other dog beds we’ve reviewed.
 When chewers are discouraged, you’ll find it mentioned.
 These dog beds, in particular, are designed with chewers in mind.
 So if you’re ready to stop the stuffing blizzard madness, let’s get your dog into a bed for chewers.

 Bolster-Style Dog Beds for Chewers

-Bolster beds not only provide a place for your dog to snuggle, they’re a source of comfort for dogs with anxiety.
+Bolster beds not only provide a place for your dog to snuggle, but they’re also a source of comfort for dogs with anxiety.
 If separation issues are the drive behind your dog’s nibble habit, these beds are just the ticket.

 Blueberry had chewers in mind when they designed their bed.
 With bolsters on three sides, your dog can snuggle into comfort.
 The heavy-duty fabric is sewn with nylon and available in a variety of color options.
-The zippers for the bolsters are hidden, keeping them well-away from inquisitive teeth.
+The zippers for the bolsters are hidden, keeping them well away from inquisitive teeth.
 The bottom cushion contains three separate compartments, helping avoid clumping and keeping your dog’s comfort a priority.
 The covers come off for easy washing and drying.
 Blueberry is even helpful enough to include a bone-shaped chew toy as an alternative to the dog bed!

 Downsides?
 People had no problem zipping the covers off, but getting those covers back on proved a problem.
 Also, if you want orthopedic support, this bed isn’t the best – people felt the bottom cushion wasn’t comfortable for aging dogs.